autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-faq.md

 Here we split the test data into chunks of up to 1024 rows each, but you may select a larger size as long as it fits into your system's memory.
 [Further Reading](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-chunking)

+### How can I add my own custom model to the set of models that AutoGluon trains, tunes, and ensembles?

+See this example in the source code: [examples/tabular/example_custom_model_tabular.py](https://github.com/awslabs/autogluon/blob/master/examples/tabular/example_custom_model_tabular.py)

+### How can I add my own custom data preprocessing or feature engineering?

+Note that the `TabularDataset` object is essentially a [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/frame.html) and you can transform your training data however you wish before calling `fit()`.
+Note that any transformations you perform yourself must also be applied to all future test data before calling `predict()`, and AutoGluon will still perform its default processing on your transformed data inside `fit()`.

+To solely use custom data preprocessing and automatically apply your custom transformations to both the train data and all future data encountered during inference, you should instead create a custom FeatureGenerator.
+Follow this example in the source code: [examples/tabular/example_custom_feature_generator.py](https://github.com/awslabs/autogluon/blob/master/examples/tabular/example_custom_feature_generator.py)

+### Issues not addressed here

+First search to see if your issue is addressed in the other [tutorials](index.html)/[documentation](../../api/autogluon.task.html), or the [Github issues](https://github.com/awslabs/autogluon/issues).
+If it is not there, please open a [new Github Issue](https://github.com/awslabs/autogluon/issues/new) and clearly state your issue.
+If you have a bug, please include: your code (call `fit(..., verbosity=4)` which will print more details), the output printed during the code execution, and information about your operating system, Python version, and installed packages (output of `pip freeze`).